uos-EAST-labs/uos-EAST-labs/index.md

 ### Come Study with US!!!

-It would be super awesome to have you come and learn to be super computer sciency types with us,
+It would be super awesome to have you come and learn to make and break computer stuffs with us.

-### Support or Contact

-If you need any help during your visit, teachers, lecturers and technicians can be found all over the place.
-OR, if its super duper urgent you could email **(M.Brompton@uos.ac.uk)[mailto:m.brompton@uos.ac.uk]**.